-On top of that, it will help you better manage your organization’s business-critical data.
+On top of that, it helps you better manage your organization’s business-critical data.

 And while it’s more expensive than standard software, these benefits make it a worthwhile investment.